Oklahoma: 20th century

 By the early 20th century, the Greenwood district of Tulsa was one of the most prosperous African-American communities in the United States.
 Jim Crow laws had established racial segregation since before the start of the 20th century, but Tulsa's Black residents had created a thriving area.

 Social tensions were exacerbated by the revival of the Ku Klux Klan after 1915.
-The Tulsa race massacre broke out in 1921, with White mobs attacking Black people and carrying out a pogrom in Greenwood.
+The Tulsa race massacre occurred in 1921, with White mobs attacking Black people and carrying out a pogrom in Greenwood.
 In one of the costliest episodes of racist violence in American history, sixteen hours of rioting resulted in the destruction of 35 city blocks, $1.8 million in property damage, and an estimated death toll of between 75 and 300 people.
 By the late 1920s, the Ku Klux Klan had declined to negligible influence within the state.

 During the 1930s, parts of the state began to suffer from the consequences of poor farming practices.
-This period was known as the Dust Bowl, throughout which areas of Kansas, Texas, New Mexico and northwestern Oklahoma were hampered by long periods of little rainfall, strong winds, abnormally high temperatures, and most notably, severe dust storms sending thousands of farmers into poverty and forcing them to relocate to more fertile areas of the western United States.
+This period was known as the Dust Bowl, throughout which areas of Kansas, Texas, New Mexico, and northwestern Oklahoma were hampered by long periods of little rainfall, strong winds, abnormally high temperatures, and most notably, severe dust storms sending thousands of farmers into poverty and forcing them to relocate to more fertile areas of the western United States.
 Over a twenty-year period ending in 1950, the state saw its only historical decline in population, dropping 6.9 percent as impoverished families migrated out of the state after the Dust Bowl.

-Soil and water conservation projects markedly changed practices in the state and led to the construction of massive flood control systems and dams; they built hundreds of reservoirs and man-made lakes to supply water for domestic needs and agricultural irrigation.
-By the 1960s, Oklahoma had created more than 200 lakes, the most in the nation.
+Soil and water conservation projects markedly changed practices in the state, leading to the construction of massive flood control systems and dams to supply water for domestic needs and agricultural irrigation.
+As of 2024, Oklahoma had more than 4,700 dams, about 20% of all dams in the U.S.

 In 1995, Oklahoma City was the site of the most destructive act of domestic terrorism in American history.
 The Oklahoma City bombing of April 19, 1995, in which Timothy McVeigh detonated a large, crude explosive device outside the Alfred P. Murrah Federal Building, killed 168 people, including 19 children.
 For his crime, McVeigh was executed by the federal government on June 11, 2001.
 His accomplice, Terry Nichols, is serving life in prison without parole for helping plan the attack and prepare the explosive.

+21st century

 On May 31, 2016, several cities experienced record setting flooding.

 On July 9, 2020, the Supreme Court of the United States determined in McGirt v.
 Oklahoma that the reservations of the Five Tribes, comprising much of Eastern Oklahoma, were never disestablished by Congress and thus are still "Indian Country" for the purposes of criminal law.